bassamelobeid/flutter-deriv-api/docs/docs/roadmap/index.md

 You can find Gantt view of the roadmap in our [clickup space](https://app.clickup.com/20696747/v/g/kqknb-686695)

+## KPIs and OKRs

+It is very difficult, at present, to define proper KPIs for our work.
+All of the current potential metrics have a zero baseline.
+This makes determining a proper level for any such metric a more or less boolean choice.
+We have either created something which is now generating a baseline metric or we have not.

+As such, it is more productive to focus on OKRs for the current period.
+Pricing services require access to configuration data, market data and pricing request data.

+The team is working on projects which enable us to leverage existing sources of data as well as creating new services to provide data which is otherwise hidden in the monolithic legacy code.
+The projects we expect to complete in the near term include:

+- Chronicle reader to extract market data from the existing systems
+    - Current status: 40% complete
+    - Expected completion: 1-2 weeks
+    - Challenges: proper testing for correctness against production data
+- Offerings service to support contract routing and validation
+    - Current status: nearly complete
+    - Blocking on: chronicle reader
+- Pricer configuration import to tune pricers as done in legacy perl
+    - Current status: 50% complete
+    - Expected completion: 1-2 weeks
+    - Needs: conversion to an importable Go module
+- Volatility reader
+    - Current status: planning
+    - Blocking on: chronicle reader
+    - Challenges: proper API for surface v. smile v. point
+- Pricing service for accumulators to price this specific contract type
+    - Current status: planning
+    - Blocking on: offerings service
+    - Challenges: pricing an accumulator has a different output than most contracts.

+On this final challenge it is worth noting that *today* the determination of accumulator barriers is in the purview of the Contract.
+The barriers act as the effective ask price for an accumulator with its fixed stake.
+This feedback from pricing to contract parameters differs from other contracts where the stake is allowed to vary while the other pricing parameters are held constant.

 ## Pricing Service Roadmap

 Here is our roadmap for the mid-term future.
 The primary goal is to get to the